 What is a Shrimp Boil?

-Typical ingredients in a traditional shrimp boil include:
+Typical ingredients in a shrimp boil are:

 Why Cook Shrimp Boil in the Oven?